 The images I saw were wonderfully sharp and clear and had the solidity of metal and stone, so much so that I told him, ‘See my motor here; watch me reverse it.’
 I cannot begin to describe my emotions.
 Pygmalion seeing his statue come to life could not have been more deeply moved.
 A thousand secrets of nature which I might have stumbled upon accidentally, I would have given for that one which I had wrested from her against all odds and at the peril of my existence…”

 In the summer of 1883, while in Paris, Tesla built his first actual induction motor and saw it run.
 Tesla sailed for America in 1884, arriving in New York, with four cents in his pocket, a few of his own poems, and calculations for a flying machine.
-After a few odd jobs, he god employed by Thomas Edison who tasked him with improving the dynamo for his DC motor.
-Neither Edison, nor Edison’s investors, were interested in Tesla’s plans for alternative current.
+After a few odd jobs, he got employed by Thomas Edison who tasked him with improving the dynamo for his DC motor.
+Neither Edison nor Edison’s investors were interested in Tesla’s plans for alternating current.

 How a DC motor works

-Normally, the wire would stop over one turn and flip back again, but using a commutator the current can be reversed every time the wire flips.
-This way, the wire can keep rotating in the same direction for as long as the current keep flowing.
+Normally, the wire would stop after one turn and flip back again, however, a key component called a commutator reverses the current every time the wire flips.
+This way, the wire can keep rotating in the same direction for as long as the current keeps flowing.

-The DC engine was conceived by Michael Faraday in the 1820s, and turned into a practical invention a decade later by William Sturgeon.
+The DC engine was conceived by Michael Faraday in the 1820s and was turned into a practical invention a decade later by William Sturgeon.

 After a fight with the American inventor, Tesla left Edison’s lab and partnered with George Westinghouse in 1888 to whom he sold the patent for Tesla’s polyphase alternating current technology.
-Their partnership turned to gold when Westinghouse won the contract to supply the Chicago World’s Fair of 1893 with electricity.
+Their partnership became very lucrative, winning numerous contracts, including one that supplied the Chicago World’s Fair of 1893 with electricity.

 How an AC motor works

-When the coils are energized, they produce a magnetic field which induces an electric current in the rotor, which is an electrical conductor, per Faraday’s law.
-The new current produces its own magnetic field which tries to oppose the field that caused it, per Lenz’s law.
+When the coils are energized, they produce a magnetic field that induces an electric current in the rotor, which is an electrical conductor, per Faraday’s law.
+The new current produces its own magnetic field which tries to oppose the field that produced it in the first place, per Lenz’s law.
 This game of catch between the two magnetic fields is what ultimately turns the rotor.

-Once in the 20th century, electrical power distribution witnessed a massive expansion all over the world.
-In the first decade of the century, for instance, a generating unit with a capacity of 25,000 kilowatts with pressures up to 200-300 pounds per square inch at 400°-500° F was considered large.
-In 1930, though, the largest unit in the United States had a capacity of 208,00 kilowatts, with pressures of 1,200 pounds per square inch.
+In the 20th century, electrical power distribution witnessed a massive expansion all over the world.
+In the first decade of the century, for instance, a generating unit with a capacity of 25,000 kilowatts was considered large.
+But by 1930, the largest unit in the United States had a capacity of 208,000 kilowatts, with pressures exceeding 1,200 pounds per square inch.
 Driven by the economy of scale, the price per kilowatt-hour of electricity dramatically plunged which eventually helped electrify the whole nation.
-With so much energy at our disposal all of a sudden, the world was ready to bloom technologically.
+And with so much energy at our disposal all of a sudden, the world was ready to bloom technologically.